hzoo/contributors-on-github/README.md

 ![](chrome-entry.png)

+Now try it out!

-Now you can click on the Options to set your token and repos you want to watch and it should work!
+You can also click on the Options to set your token and repos if you need to!

 Used https://github.com/GoogleChrome/chrome-app-samples/tree/master/samples/github-auth, https://github.com/ekonstantinidis/gitify, https://github.com/sindresorhus/notifier-for-github-chrome for reference.